Crab cakes are a delight many seafood lovers cherish. But what if you’ve made more than you can eat or have leftovers from last night’s party?

 There are a few tried and true methods to bring your leftover crab cakes back to life.
 Whether using the oven, stove, or microwave, each method has its own set of steps and benefits.

 The oven is a fantastic tool for evenly reheating many dishes, crab cakes included.
-By utilizing the oven, you can achieve a uniformly heated crab cake with a crisp exterior and a soft center, mimicking the freshly cooked experience.
+Using the oven, you can achieve a uniformly heated crab cake with a crisp exterior and a soft center, mimicking the freshly cooked experience.

 - Preheat the oven to 350°F (175°C).